THE BEAUTY OF BUTTERS: USES & BENEFITS FOR SKIN & HAIR

 WHAT ARE BUTTERS?

 Natural cosmetic butters are derived from the extracts of numerous natural sources including seeds/kernels, beans, and nuts.
 They can be applied to the preferred area directly or after being incorporated into spa, cosmetic, or massage formulations, such as lotions, creams, soaps, lip balms, or salves, among other natural products to which they can be added.
-Butters melt on contact with body heat, adding additional softness and smoothness to skin and hair to relieve dryness, roughness, breakage, and irritation.
+Plant butters melt on contact with body heat, adding additional softness and smoothness to skin and hair to relieve dryness, roughness, breakage, and irritation.

 These ideal emollients are composed of varying amounts of active ingredients, fatty acids, solids, and semi-solid fat oils; thus, each butter exhibits distinct activities by virtue of its unique anti-inflammatory, soothing, moisturizing, and antioxidant properties.
 When added to natural product formulations and emulsions, they are known to contribute viscosity, stability, and sometimes hardness.